-Because running in place requires no equipment, and is not dependant on the weather, as running outside is, it takes away the excuses that typically throws one off their workout routine.
+Because running in place requires no equipment, and is not dependent on the weather, as running outside is, it takes away the excuses that typically throws one off their workout routine.
 The best way to succeed at an exercise routine is by keeping it routine, doing it at the same time every day.
 By sticking with a routine, you engrain the behavior in your mind and it becomes part of your day.

 Running in place is a strenuous, plyometric action that builds lower-body strength and agility.
 Plyometrics trains a muscle to combine maximum speed and strength, involve springing actions such as jumps and hops, and running in place is basically a sequence of alternating one-legged jumps.
 Specifically, it requires balance, the control of impact forces through the forefoot, and superior ankle and calf strength.